UK air travel disruption to last for days -minister

 LONDON, Aug 29 (Reuters) - British transport minister Mark Harper said it would take days to resolve the widespread disruption to flights into and out of the country after air traffic control systems were hit by a technical problem.

-Hundreds of flights were cancelled or delayed on Monday - one of the country's busiest travel days - after air traffic controllers were forced to switch to manual systems.
+Over 1,500 flights were cancelled on Monday - one of the country's busiest travel days - after air traffic controllers were forced to switch to manual systems.

 Harper added that government officials did not believe the technical problem was the result of a cyber attack.